marc-santos/clearpoint-todo/Solution.README.md

 #### Generating the C# Controller

-After updating the Open API spesification we will need to generate the controller code.
+After updating the Open API spesification we will need to regenerate the controller code.

-- Using a bash terminal navigate to the /specs/back-end from the root of the closed repository.
+- Using a bash terminal navigate to the /specs/back-end from the root of the repository.

 - Execute the following bash script to regenerate the C# controller

     `./generate-controller.sh`

-#### EF Core Migrations
+#### Using EF Core Migrations

 From `/src/back-end` directory: